This article may contain compensated links. For more information read our disclaimer here.

-Spread over two levels there are over 40 stall holders selling antiques and collectables, old books and records, vintage clothing and anything else you can think of!
+Spread over two levels there are over 40 stallholders selling antiques and collectibles, old books and records, vintage clothing, and anything else you can think of!

 Enter through the garden and learn a bit about the history of the iconic clothing company.

 61 -77 Flaxman St Warrnambool, Open 10-5, Admission is free.

 7) One For The Kids – Run Amok At Lake Pertobe Adventure Playground

 We stopped by this playground on our way out of town.
 It looked so good we wished we had our grandsons with us.
 Spread over a huge 8-hectare area, the park offers so much to explore the kids won’t want to leave!

 There are plenty of climbing options, a flying fox, sandpits, giant slides, and even a maze.
 It’s suitable for all ages with enough equipment to keep the kids busy for hours.
 Dotted throughout the play areas are picnic tables, shady seats, and sheltered barbecue facilities.